karnadii/sharp_memory_display_breakout/README.md

 ### Demo

-I have test it with circuitpython and arduino with nrfmicro, it should work too with ZMK Firmware.
+I have test it with circuitpython, arduino and Zhepyr (ZMK) with nrfmicro, the test code is in `test_code` folder.
 #### arduino

 https://user-images.githubusercontent.com/18657277/137644641-276d998f-445c-41ad-aaf1-b85f445b7fb1.mp4